animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 actually create the `Index` at that moment.
-All “defined” Indexes are created all at once, when the Spring `ApplicationContext` is “refreshed” or, to put it differently, when a `ContextRefreshedEvent` is published by the Spring container. {sdg-name} registers itself as an `ApplicationListener` listening for the `ContextRefreshedEvent`.
-When fired, {sdg-name} calls {x-data-store-javadoc}/org/apache/geode/cache/query/QueryService.html#createDefinedIndexes\[`QueryService.createDefinedIndexes()`\].
+All “defined” Indexes are created all at once, when the Spring `ApplicationContext` is “refreshed” or, to put it differently, when a `ContextRefreshedEvent` is published by the Spring container.
+Spring Data for GemFire registers itself as an `ApplicationListener` listening for the `ContextRefreshedEvent`.
+When fired, Spring Data for GemFire calls {x-data-store-javadoc}/org/apache/geode/cache/query/QueryService.html#createDefinedIndexes\[`QueryService.createDefinedIndexes()`\].

 </div>